 - Product development

-Food science and technology graduates work in the food industry, in academia and in government positions.
-The program’s comprehensive curriculum and emphasis on problem solving skills produces graduates who are highly sought by the industry.
-They are employed all over the world by companies of all sizes, and hold such titles as associate scientist, director of research and development, director of food microbiology and safety, food technologist, product development manager, plant manager, president, product development scientist, professor, quality control supervisor, senior vice president for research, senior scientist, and senior food process engineer.
+Food science and technology graduates feed the world.
+We work in the food industry, in academia and in government positions to produce safe, sustainably-produced, health-promoting food.
+Graduates are employed all over the world by companies of all sizes, and hold such titles as president, senior vice president for research, vice president for regulatory affairs and product safety, director of research and development, director of food microbiology and safety, product development manager, plant manager, product development scientist, food technologist, quality control supervisor, senior food process engineer, food safety inspector, and professor.